derkalle4/docker-MiniSIPServer/README.md

 ## Getting Started: Using Pre-built Docker Images

 > [!IMPORTANT]
-> Currently no prebuild images due waiting of approval from MyVoipApp due to their license.
+> The docker image will download and install the MiniSIPServer application during the first start of the docker container to avoid issues with their license.
+This repository and the docker images do not contain the application.
+Make sure DNS is properly configured and the website of myvoipapp.com is reachable!

 The easiest way to use MiniSIPServer is by pulling a pre-built image from the GitHub Container Registry (GHCR).
 Images are available for various client limits according to the website: